mgidd/ITFnd100-Mod07/docs/index.md

 ```
 #### Listing 5

-In the main body of my script, I use a try/except block to anticipate the user entering something other than the numbers 1-6, which correspond to the available menu options (Figure 6).
+In the main body of my script, I use a try/except block to anticipate the user entering something other than the numbers 1-6, which correspond to the available menu options (Listing 6).
 ```
 try: